rggibson/Authtopus/README.md

     * `password` - The user's password
     * `access_token` - An access token that may be required for the user to register.
 Ignored if `config.USE_ACCESS_TOKENS` is `False`.
     * `verification_url` - URL sent to the user's email address where the user is directed to go to verify their email address
+    * `data` - Stringified application-specific data that is passed along after a successful registration (see `custom.user_created` in the Configuration section below).

   Errors:
     * 400 `BadRequestException` - Occurs if any of the request parameters are invalid.
 The request parameters that are invalid are indicated in the error message, separated by '|' characters, where each part of the message is of the form `<field>:<invalid reason>`.